vishalpopat8/Online-Learning-Platform/README.md

 # Online-Learning-Platform
-Online learning Platform is an accessible pathway to expanding your knowledge.
-It's a digital realm of courses where you can upskill, gain certifications, and explore various subjects from the comfort of your space.
+This project is an homage to online learning, mirroring the essence of established platforms.
+Dedicated to realism, it replicates the design and features of popular online learning websites, offering users an authentic educational experience.
+The goal is to provide learners with a familiar interface to explore courses, earn certifications, and relish the journey of knowledge acquisition.

 # View Demo
 Website Link:- https://vishalpopat8.github.io/Online-Learning-Platform/